gflohr/qgoda-default/docs/configuration.md

 ## Markdown Processor Chain

-As described in [[% q.xref('title', name = 'installation') %]]([% q.linkPost(name = 'installation') %]#hoedown), it is preferable to use the Hoedown markdown processor instead of the regular one.
+As described in [[% q.xref('title', name = 'installation') %]]([% q.link(name = 'installation') %]#hoedown), it is preferable to use the Hoedown markdown processor instead of the regular one.
 This is achieved by re-configuring the processor chain for markdown files:

 ```yaml
 processors: